AngeGitego/JSON-Deserialization/README.md

 Objective
 This project will enhance your understanding of JSON deserialization, dynamic UI generation, and coroutines in Unity using C#.
-You will load data from a JSON file, dynamically create UI elements, and implement gameplay mechanics based on the deserialized data.
+You will load data from a JSON file, dynamically create UI elements, and implement gameplay mechanics based on the deserialised data.

 Project Requirements
 1. JSON File Setup
-Use the JSON file set up hereLinks to an external site..
+Use the JSON file set up here.
 Add a new attribute to the JSON file:
 "ProjectName": "Isiaq JSON Project"
 The ProjectName attribute should follow the format: Your Name + "JSON Project".